Every great site has a powerful customer testimonial page.

 Now that you’ve collected your reviews, it’s time to place them all on one easy-to-access page.

-According to 2018 research, 91% of 18- to 34-year-olds trust online reviews as much as personal recommendations, so it’s important to make this as easy to find as possible.
+According to a recent study, 91% of 18- to 34-year-olds trust online reviews as much as personal recommendations, so it’s important to make this as easy to find as possible.

-An added benefit of linking there is that you might encourage more people to leave reviews once they’ve seen what everyone else has to say.
+The added benefit of linking is that you might encourage more people to leave reviews once they’ve seen what everyone else has to say.

 And if necessary, you should always ask permission before posting third-party reviews to your website.

-You earned it, so don’t be afraid to share.
+You earned it; don’t be afraid to share.

 If you want to add a layer of credibility to your site, you need to build out a solid testimonial page.
 Testimonials build up the social proof that increases sales and conversions.